leog-11/CKD-Tool/README.md

 # Chronic Kidney Disease Tool

-This chronic kidney disease tool aims to help patients and clinicians determine the current stage of kidney disease.
+This ckd aims to help patients and clinicians determine the current stage of kidney disease.

 ## Application Deployment